avabs/avabs.github.io/Module 2/core_azure_services.md

             - [on-premise] ---- [Azure]

         - Any-to-any
-            - Azure integrates your WAN to provide a connection between datacenter and bracnh offices. l3 connectivity and Azure can be ju8st another office for your organization
+            - Azure integrates your WAN to provide a connection between datacenter and branch offices. l3 connectivity and Azure can be ju8st another office for your organization
-            - DNS queries, certificate revocationlist checking and Azure CDN are still send over public internet
+            - DNS queries, certificate revocations checking and Azure CDN are still send over public internet

 ### Azure Storage Services

 #### Azure Storage Account fundamentals
 - Blob
 - File Storage
 - Disk Storage
 - Table

 - Disk storage fundamentals
-    - Allows data to be persistently stored and accessed froma n attached virtual hard disk
+    - Allows data to be persistently stored and accessed from attached virtual hard disk

 - Blob storage
     - Object Storage solution for cloud